VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 * `-replay.maxDatapointsPerQuery` - the max number of data points expected to receive in one request.
 In two words, it affects the max time range for every `/query_range` request.
-The higher the value, the less requests will be issued during `replay`.
+The higher the value, the fewer requests will be issued during `replay`.
 * `-replay.ruleRetryAttempts` - when datasource fails to respond vmalert will make this number of retries per rule before giving up.
 * `-replay.rulesDelay` - delay between sequential rules execution.
 Important in cases if there are chaining